BlackTHUNDER: Shedding light on a dormant and extreme little red dot at z=8.50: Spectral analysis

 \subsection{Spectral extraction}

 The extraction aperture for \UC should be carefully considered, as it must be small enough to maximise the S/N of each line, but large enough to contain all significant emission.
 Because \UC is very compact, it may be considered a point source for our observations, so the observed morphology will be dictated by the PSF.
+After a thorough exploration of the PSF of our data (see Appendix \ref{psfsec}), we proceed with an aperture that captures $60\%$ of the flux of the PSF at the observed wavelength of \oiiib, or a circular aperture of radius $0.125''$ centred on the observed emission.

-We extract spectra from both the R100 and R2700 data cubes using a circular aperture of radius $0.125''$ centred on the observed emission.
-Each spectrum is corrected for gravitational magnification (i.e., $\mu=1.33$, as assumed by \citealt{koko23}) and aperture loss (see Appendix \ref{ALC_sec} for details of aperture loss correction).
+To visualise this aperture, we first create a flux map of \oiiib by summing the spectral channels of this line ($4.738<\lambda_{\rm obs}/\mu{\rm m}<4.793$) in our R100 data cube, creating a similar continuum map by summing adjacent, line-free spectral channels, and subtracting the two to create a line-only map (Figure \ref{spat_fig}; e.g., \citealt{scho24}).
+We compare the spatial distribution to both our aperture (red circle) and the range of PSF FWHM values in our data as found with \textlcsc{stpsf} (white circles, see Appendix \ref{psfsec}).
+Note that since the PSF at the wavelengths of other lines (e.g., \lya, \hb) are more compact, we will capture a higher percentage of these fluxes (see Appendix \ref{ALC_sec} for details of this aperture loss correction).

+We extract spectra from both the R100 and R2700 data cubes using this aperture.
+Each spectrum is corrected for gravitational magnification (i.e., $\mu=1.33$, as assumed by \citealt{koko23}) and aperture loss.
 As noted by other works (e.g., \citealt{uble23,uble24}), the ERR extension of each data cube contains the wavelength-dependent noise variation, but underestimates the true uncertainty.
 To correct for this, we follow the standard approach of determining the RMS scatter in a spectral range with no significant emission lines and scaling the error spectrum from ERR to feature the same scatter.